openlegend/core-rules/core/src/02-actions-attributes/01-chapter-two.md

 After clearing several rooms, the party is walking down a corridor that the GM knows to contain a proximity mine, so she asks Zak to roll Perception.

 **Success with a twist:** Zak notices the mine just as he steps within its activation zone.
-He is able to shout to his party to take cover, but he will suffer the full force of the mine.
+He's able to warn his party, but he takes the full blast impact from the mine.

 **Failure, but the story progresses:** Zak sets off the trap, and the explosion collapses part of the chamber, separating him from his party.